 Conflict of Interest.
 All officials or officially appointed participants in an investigation, appeal, or decision must be able to participate in a completely disinterested frame of mind.
-A conflict of interest exists if an individual who would participate as an institutional representative or appointee in an investigatory process, an appellate process, or a decision-making process also has a relationship with a complainant or respondent that could be seen as a source of bias.
+A conflict of interest exists if an individual who would participate as an institutional representative or appointee in an investigatory process, an appellate process, or a decision-making process also has a relationship with a complainant, respondent, or witness that could be seen as a source of bias.
 Potential relationships and/or circumstances that could create a conflict of interest include:

-• Being or having been in a teacher-learner, mentor-mentee, or similar relationship with either complainant or respondent;

-- Working or having worked in the research labs of either the complainant or the respondent; - Being a current co-investigator with either the complainant or the respondent on any research project or grant; - Being a current co-author with either the complainant or the respondent on any publication or on any manuscripts that may be awaiting publication; - Being involved in any unrelated E40 Research Misconduct process or investigation; - Having any unresolved personal, professional, or financial conflicts with either the complainant or the respondent; - Any other circumstance that could interfere with an individual's ability to participate with objectivity and without bias.
+- Being or having been in a teacher-learner, mentor-mentee, or similar relationship with either a complainant or respondent; - Working or having worked in the research labs of either a complainant or respondent; - Being a current co-investigator with either a complainant or respondent on any research project or grant; - Being a current co-author with either a complainant or the respondent on any publication or on any manuscripts that may be awaiting publication; - Being involved in any unrelated E40 Research Misconduct process or investigation; - Having any unresolved personal, professional, or financial conflicts with either a complainant, respondent, or witness; - Any other circumstance that could interfere with an individual's ability to participate with objectivity and without bias.